Invariant Reduction for Partial Differential Equations. III: Poisson Brackets: Examples

 Reductions of conservation laws can be obtained through the algorithm provided in~\cite{DrCh1}.
 Let us consider the conservation laws of the Kaup--Boussinesq system represented by the differential forms

 They are $X$-invariant and Poisson commuting.
-The conservation laws corresponding to $\omega_3$ and $\omega_4$ are Casimir functions of the Poisson bracket $\{\cdot, \cdot \}_{\nabla}$ on $\mathcal{E}$.
+The conservation laws corresponding to $\omega_3$ and $\omega_4$ are Casimir functions of the Poisson bracket $\{\cdot, \cdot \}_{\nabla}$ on $\mathcal{E}$, i.e., they correspond to the zero symmetry.
 Then their reductions are Casimir functions for~\eqref{KBbivec}.
 They have the form

 up to additive constants.
 The Hamiltonian symmetries corresponding to $\omega_1$ and $\omega_2$ are given by

 where $\,\overline{\!D}_t = D_t|_{\mathcal{E}}$.
 Their restrictions to $\mathcal{E}_X$ are linearly independent on a dense open set.
 Then the reductions of the conservation laws represented by $\omega_1$ and $\omega_2$ are independent.
 They are given by